pavoltravnik/maxims-of-law/maxims-of-law.md

 Partus sequitur ventrem.
 The offspring follow the condition of the mother.
 This is the law in the case of slaves and animals; 1 Bouv.
 Inst. n.
 167, 502; but with regard to freemen, children follow the condition of the father.

 Parum differunt quae re concordant.
-Thing differ but littel which agree in substance.
+Thing differ but little which agree in substance.
 2 Buls.
 86.

 Parum est latam esse sententiam, nisi mandetur executioni.
 It is not enough that sentence should be given unless it is put in execution.
 Co.
 Litt.
 289.